amplifyeyecare-logo-base2-icon

 If you or a loved one is experiencing peripheral vision loss, you should schedule a low vision exam with a low vision optometrist.
 During the exam the low vision optometrist will assess your vision as well as the difficulties that you experience from that vision loss.
 The eye doctor will then help you understand the best tools, devices, and resources for regaining your independence and safely navigating during your day.

-Schedule with eye doctors for a functional eye exam at our renowned optometry clinic in Hixson, attracting patients from Chattanooga, Cleveland, and Middle Valley.
+Explore comprehensive care for a functional eye exam at our state-of-the-art optometry clinic in Hixson, conveniently serving patients from Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Testimonials